 Has your electrical small appliance bit the dust?
 Or maybe it doesn’t quite work as well as it used to?
 Finding deals on the latest and greatest new device can be incredibly tempting.
-Before you click that purchase button we want to spread the word about an eco-friendly alternative to buying new.
+However, before you click that purchase button we want to spread the word about an eco-friendly alternative to buying new.
 We encourage you to repair the small appliances that you already have!

 Yes, old and broken small appliances can be recycled through our ElectroRecycle program, hurray!
 But before you bring in your old appliance to one of our collection facilities for recycling, have you thought about what you can do to repair your device?

 If you’re not exactly the handiest individual but want to do your part to help the planet, you’re probably wondering – where do I even start?
 Here are some tried and true tips to begin your small appliance repair, and some great resources that can help you get fixing!

 Basic Troubleshooting Tips

 First off, keep it simple and do some initial investigating to see if you can pinpoint the issue.
 Be sure to unplug or remove batteries from the small appliance when touching and inspecting the components of it.
 As an extra safety measure, you can purchase a multimeter to ensure there is no energy flow through the device.